funkhaus/factory-archive/README.md

 ## How to accept a Component Request

+TODO Link to an example CR.

 ## How to submit a finished Component for review

+TODO Include some examples of good components.

 ## How to get paid